What you should know

 Dominion Energy’s three nuclear stations serve the largest segment of the company’s electrical customers.
-The Millstone, North Anna and Surry nuclear stations are the workhorses of the company because they run 24 hours a day, seven days a week over 18-month fuel cycles to provide safe and reliable electricity with virtually no greenhouse gas emissions.
+The Millstone, North Anna and Surry Power Stations are the workhorses of the company because they run 24 hours a day, seven days a week over 18-month fuel cycles to provide safe and reliable electricity with virtually no greenhouse gas emissions.

 While nuclear energy is one of the safest electrical production technologies in the world, the accident at Japan’s Fukushima Daiichi power station in 2011 led to many changes across the nuclear industry.
 The Nuclear Energy Institute, the Institute of Nuclear Power Operations and the Electric Power Research Institute formed the Fukushima Response Steering Committee to coordinate and oversee industry response activities.
 The industry’s “Way Forward” strategy constitutes a coordinated approach that integrates all industry parties’ response to the Fukushima incident.

 The nuclear energy industry’s primary and constant goal is to make safe nuclear facilities even safer.
-Nuclear stations are designed with multiple and redundant safety systems that back one another up in the event that any one system or piece of equipment fails.
-This is known as “defense in depth.”
+Nuclear stations are designed with multiple and redundant safety systems — an approach known as “defense in depth.”
 The various levels of protection are not only redundant, they also are independent of one another.
 So if one fails, the others can continue protecting the plant, its workers, and the general public.
 For example, the systems in place to control reactivity inside the reactor core operate independently of the system that provides cooling water, and of the containment structure — and each of those protections is independent of the other two.

 Inside the Plant

-The nuclear reactor is used to fission uranium atoms.
-The heat from this process is transferred in the reactor coolant system to a set of steam generators, which convert water in a secondary system into steam to spin the turbines to generate electricity.
+Heat from the fission process is transferred in the reactor coolant system to steam generators, which spin the turbines to generate electricity.
 That water is then condensed for re-use.
-A separate water system that pulls from a nearby water source — the Long Island Sound for Millstone, Lake Anna for North Anna, and the James River for Surry — is used to condense the steam back into water, to be reheated in a continuous steam cycle.
-The water used to condense the steam does not mingle with the water used in the steam cycle.
-Each nuclear unit is designed so that the reactor coolant system continually re-circulates water used to cool the nuclear fuel in the reactor, preventing any radioactive materials from entering outside environment.
+A separate water system that pulls from a nearby source — the Long Island Sound for Millstone, Lake Anna for North Anna, and the James River for Surry — condenses the steam back into water, which is then reheated in a continuous steam cycle.
+The steam-cycle water and the water used to cool and condense it do not mix.
+Each nuclear unit is designed so that the reactor coolant system continually re-circulates water in a closed loop.

-A severe nuclear power plant emergency, while highly unlikely, would most likely not be a sudden event.
+A severe nuclear power plant emergency, while highly unlikely, would almost certainly not be a sudden event.
 It probably would take hours or days to develop.
 In such a situation, if all redundant safety systems failed to maintain the station in a safe condition, Dominion Energy has a separate set of equipment — including portable electric generators, water pumps and hoses — that can be put in place to keep the station safe.
-This "FLEX" equipment was installed at every nuclear station in the U.S. following the Fukushima Daiichi accident in Japan.
+This "FLEX" equipment was installed at every nuclear station in the United States following the Fukushima Daiichi accident in Japan.
 State and local officials would have ample time, in a coordinated effort with Dominion Energy, to take any actions necessary to protect the public.